blueraymusic/Cmd-bot/README.md

 Argument: -c: Prompt the user before running the command (useful when safety is off)
 //Important: this argument also takes nlp prompt (.e.g what is a rainbow?)

+- computer [-i] list the information
+Argument: -i: this argument does not need prompt (.e.g computer -i)

 Current configuration per computer.yaml:
 * Model        : gpt-3.5-turbo